stsrc/languageHelper/README.md

-#LanguageHelper
+# LanguageHelper

-This tool was written to help memorize czech words.
+This tool was written to help memorize czech language.
+Possibly english will also be used with this script.